 - The basename function recognizes only a single dot (.) and not double dots (..).
 In Linux, the double dots are used to move the current directory to the one previous to it.
 So it doesn’t recognize double dots (..) which is used in Linux and only recognizes a single dot just like the extension for the file.

 - The basename function operates on the input that is passed by the user.
 It never checks the file system that the user is currently working on.
 It can be Windows, Linux, Mac, etc. Each and every system have their own format and the function cannot recognize the file system and can give us the wrong output.
 So it is better to pass the parameter to the basename function.

 - In Linux, the slashes are used to separate directories in a path and in Windows also the slashes are used to separate the folders from one another.
 In both cases, slashes are used but in a different way.
 In Windows, the forward slash is used (/) and in some of the environments backslashes (\) are used.
 So it will be very difficult for the function to understand the environment and act upon it.

 In this article, we saw the basename function in PHP and how it works.
 We also understood the exceptions that we need to take care of when using this function and use it appropriately.
 While using the basename function we need to pass the parameters properly else we might get wrong output and should take off the pattern i.e. forward slashes and backward slashes.

 This has been a guide to basename in PHP.
-Here we discuss the introduction, syntax, and different examples of basename in PHP.
+Here we discuss the basic concept with different examples of basename in PHP.
 You may also have a look at the following articles to learn more –